sethorpe/intro-to-git/README.md

  - Either of these commands should work just fine.

 # Ignoring files
 - if you want Git to ignore a file in your directory, create a .gitignore file and then add the name of the file you want ignored to it.
 When you do a git status command afterwards, you shouldn't see that file name being tracked any longer.

+# Git Branches

+- Listing all branches
+    - git branch
+    - the asterisk and green text indicate the current branch you're working from/on.

+- Adding a branch
+    - git checkout -b <branch_name> - this command will automatically switch you to the branch once you hit ENTER

+- Changing branches
+    - Before you change branches, do a git branch command to list your branches.
+It's good practice so you're sure of where you are and the name of the branch you wan to switch to.
+    - git checkout <branch_name> - this will switch you from the current branch to the branch name you specified in the command.

+- Merging a branch

+- Removing a branch